Barcelona! Wander Your Way through the Gothic Quarter

 Plaça Sant Felip Neri

-Another place to visit in the Gothic Quarter is Plaça Sant Felip Neri, a charming and tranquil spot named after Saint Philip Neri, a prominent Counter-Reformation figure.
+Another place to visit in the Gothic Quarter is Plaça Sant Felip Neri, a charming and tranquil spot named after Saint Philip Neri (1515-1595), an influential Italian priest during the Counter-Reformation who founded the Congregation of the Oratory and was known for his joyous and charismatic spirituality.
 The square features a Baroque church dedicated to him, built between 1721 and 1752 over a medieval graveyard.
-In the center, an octagonal fountain is found beneath the shade of acacia trees.
-Though quaint, the square has a tragic history; during the Spanish Civil War, bombs dropped by General Franco’s forces took the lives of refugees who were sheltering there.
+In the center, an octagonal fountain sits beneath the shade of acacia trees.
+Though quaint, the square has a tragic history: during the Spanish Civil War, bombs dropped by General Franco’s forces killed refugees who were sheltering there.
+It's the kind of place that's easy to walk past without realizing what you're looking at, and I know because I've done exactly that.
+It repays a slower visit.

 Royal Square